 [ ] If MsgSCAN is true and the OS is not in data saving mode, and no scan has been done before, do a full scan of all (not ignored) folders ONCE (see polling and scanning below), to build the initial list of email-approved contacts (part of “known contacts”).
 This needs to be a full scan (i.e. set last id to zero).

 [ ] If 2xPUSH is not false or disabled, watch both the INBOX and the DeltaChat folder using the determined method.

 [ ] Otherwise, and if PUSH is true,…

 - [x] …watch only the INBOX (Watching a single INBOX folder is supported by most servers, is most efficient, and still allows multiple clients to properly track current message states by using AltMarkMove)

 [ ] Exempt the chat message processing if the header

 disabled.
 (Allows preventing DC clients to move the message into the chat folder (again, after using the…)

-[ ] …option to move long email replies that evolved from a chat back to the inbox, flagged as not yet seen.
+[ ] (May be avoidable, if sorting works well and long emails are only shown as icons in the chats.) …option to move long email replies that evolved from a chat back to the inbox, flagged as not yet seen.
 (Second general feature in https://github.com/deltachat/deltachat-core/wiki/Use-Cases)

 [ ] ToDo first (to quickly solve “email and chat working independently” by using server filters): If a new chat message is detected in INBOX: If AltMarkMove is true, immediately mark chat messages as “seen”, …